Fanny Live in 1972

 $29.98

 Finally a live CD that captures the essence of Fanny in concert!
 Recorded live April 11th, 1972, in Cleveland, Ohio.
 Please note: This is a CD-R produced by permission from the copyright holder.
+More information is in the description below.

 In stock